GT-610/AviQtl-Plus/README.md

 </p>

 > [!IMPORTANT]
-> This repository is a fork of [taisho-guy/AviQtl](https://codeberg.org/taisho-guy/AviQtl), which ceased development at the end of May 2026.
+> This repository is a fork of [taisho-guy/AviQtl](https://codeberg.org/taisho-guy/AviQtl), which suspended development at the end of May 2026.
 I ([GT610](https://github.com/GT-610)), an early core contributor to AviQtl, will continue development here as **AviQtl-Plus**.

-### Why the original project stopped
+### Why the original project paused

 The original author identified these fundamental issues with Qt Quick: